How statistics are calculated

 What is AEP(Adobe Experience Platform)

-The other one is AEP where you are trying to capture your customer journeys.
-You can see from the above figure that in AEP first you are stitching all your data source with a schema and generate the identity graph which is only for one customer.
+The other one is AEP, where you are trying to capture your customer journeys.
+You can see from the above figure that in AEP, first you are stitching all your data sources with a schema and generating the identity graph, which is only for one customer.
+This data integration is crucial for leveraging Adobe Experience Manager Sites to deliver personalized and engaging experiences.

 In AEP you have a data lake above where they are using multiple sources of data and fed into this lake which will be used further to create profile data of a customer.
 In other words, AEP = RCP + AI&ML + OE.